List of cults of personality: Inter-war Czechoslovakia

+Post-war Czechoslovakia

+In the immediate post-war period a cult of personality was created around Klement Gottwald, the leader of the Czechoslovak Socialist Republic from its founding in 1948; for example, the city Zlín was renamed Gottwaldov in 1949.
+After Gottwald's death in 1953, his embalmed body was initially put on display in a mausoleum at the site of the National Monument at Vítkov in Žižkov, Prague.
+In the following years, however, the cult around Gottwald was criticized internally within the Communist Party; as a result, the mausoleum was closed in 1962.

 Dominican Republic

 Dominican President Rafael Trujillo enjoyed a large cult of personality during his tenure and even after his death.
 In 1936, the Dominican Congress voted to rename the capital of Santo Domingo to Ciudad Trujillo.
 The same thing was done with the San Cristóbal Province and Pico Duarte (the country's highest peak), with the latter being rebaptized as "Pico Trujillo".
 National personalities and politicians alike had praise for Trujillo with license plates that included slogans such as "¡Viva Trujillo!" being massed produced on all levels and put on the rears of cars.
 Commemorative coins and stamps were created after his presidency with his image on the front.

 Egypt

-The Egyptian state practiced a Cult of Personality around Gamal Abdel Nasser during his rule.
+The Egyptian state practiced a cult of personality around Gamal Abdel Nasser during his rule.
 It has been alleged that the Egyptian media has created a personality cult around the current President Abdel Fattah el-Sisi.

+El Salvador

+The self proclaimed “world's coolest dictator”, Nayib Bukele has allegedly cultivated a cult of personality in El Salvador.